Andrettin/Wyrmsun/readme.txt

 * Abilities
 - The learning buttons for Healing and Precision now correctly display descriptions for them.
-- Added the Ethereal Vision ability, which allows seeing and using portals to other realms in the new Campaign mode (icon by Jinn).
 - Yale Lords can now learn Leadership Aura.

 * AI